Meji3011/week-4-final-preparation/README.md

-Following Frontend Simplified Week 4's video for some final preparation on using JS to create a search database.
+**Frontend Simplified: Week 4 - JavaScript Database Creation** This repository is based on the content from Week 4's video Final Preparation on Frontend Simplified, focusing on using JavaScript to fetch data from an API and displaying it.

+1. Key Takeaways:
-Learned about the role of async/await in fetching data from APIs and rendering on the webpage.
+Async/Await in JavaScript: Delved into the mechanics of async/await for fetching data from APIs and rendering them onto web pages.

-Also learned some more good practices such as simplifying the code by creating functions for code that are meant to be reused.
+2. Code Reusability: Explored best practices for code simplification, including creating functions for repetitive code sections.

-Also learned about some debugging practices using inspect on webpages.
+3. Debugging Techniques: Learned valuable debugging methods, notably utilizing the 'inspect' feature on web browsers.

 8.7.2023